LPAndersson/SIML/docs/04-statisticalLearning.md

 We have seen that in statistical learning a model that is too flexible will lead to overfitting and a model that is not flexible enough will lead to underfitting.
 We can control the flexibility of our model by either choosing the model class, e.g.\ the degree of a polynomial, or by introducing regularization.
 In either case this introduces a new parameter that we can not learn from the in-sample error.
 In this section we discuss how choose this parameter.

 One approach is to use a validation set.
 We would take the available observations and divide them (randomly) into a training set and a validation set.
 The training set is used only for fitting the model(s) and the validation set is used for estimating the out-of-sample error.
 We could then choose the model that achieves the smallest error on the validation set.
-However note that the error of the chosen model is not a good estimate of the out-of-sample error, since again we have used the validation set for chosing a model.
+However note that the error of the chosen model is not a good estimate of the out-of-sample error, since again we have used the validation set for choosing a model.
 The drawback of this method is that the division into training and validation set is random and so if we are unlucky, the division does not represent the underlying distribution well.

 An approach that tries to address this drawback is leave-one-out cross-validation (LOOCV).
 Here we again divide the observations into a training set and a validation set.
 The difference is that the validation set will only contain one observation, call this $(x_1,y_1)$.
 We fit the model on the $n-1$ observations in the training set and predict the observation in the validation set.
 We then calculate the prediction error and call this (in the regression case) $MSE_1$.
 We now repeat this, instead keeping $(x_2,y_2)$ in the validation set and all other in the training set.
 The LOOCV estimate of the out-of-sample error is then
 $$